 Groups will meet for 1 hour per week for 5 weeks with different themes each week beginning Mondays, March 7th – April 4th from 5:00 – 6:00 p.m. via a virtual space on Zoom accessible through laptop, tablet, computer, or phone.
-Click here to download a flyer with full details, or sign up for groups, call the Philly HopeLine at 1-833-PHL-HOPE (1-833-745-4673).
+Click here to download a flyer with full details.
+To sign up for groups, call the Philly HopeLine at 1-833-PHL-HOPE (1-833-745-4673).

 For transgender and gender nonconforming youth, the use of chosen names and pronouns is validating as well as lifesaving.
 This tip sheet, written by Uplift clinicians CJ Roseberry, MSW and Sam Middleton, MS includes a guide to pronouns and gender identities and tips for avoiding misgendering and deadnaming (using an incorrect name for a trans person).
 It also includes practical tips for supporting trans people.